IsaacLiraa/IsaacLiraa/README.md

 ### 😁 Daily Joke

 > **Joke of the Day:**
-> _What do you call a code that doesn’t work?
-A bug you need to squash._
+> _Why do programmers use dark humor?
+Because it’s harder to see the bugs._

 <!--ENDS_HERE_QUOTE_CARD-->